cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ### Reset the Scene Perspective

 We should center our perspective on the `VideoScreen`.
 We can do so by selecting the `VideoScreen` object and pressing the `F` key on our keyboard.
-You can zoom back in a bit by scrolling up with your mouse wheel.
+You can zoom back in by scrolling up with your mouse wheel.

 ![recentered_video_screen](\images\barracuda-posenet-tutorial\recentered_video_screen.PNG)